British PM Truss to attend European political summit in Prague -source | Headlines

 British PM Truss to attend European political summit in Prague -source

-British Prime Minister Liz Truss will attend the first summit of the European Political Community in the Czech Republic next week, a government source said on Thursday.
-French President Emmanuel Macron first proposed the idea of a European Political Community in an effort to counter Russian and Chinese influence in the Balkans and Eastern Europe.
+Politico, which first reported Truss' attendance at the summit, said the meeting will focus on the Ukraine conflict and energy security.
+French President Emmanuel Macron had first proposed the idea of a European Political Community in an effort to counter Russian and Chinese influence in the Balkans and Eastern Europe.

 - Country: